-Dean Webster - Development Executive, Ten66 Television Constituency: Bermondsey and Old Southwark constituency.
-Bernionasey and Old Southwark
+Case Dean Webster - Development Executive, Ten66 Television Study.
+Constituency: Bermondsey and Old Southwark

 I was one of the ten trainees on Pact's first Indie Diversity Training Scheme in 2013.
 As part of the scheme I was placed in Shine Group's head office working across multiple departments including acquisitions and international formats.